kwylez/KitchenSync/README.md

 **NOTE**

 Each project, exception for the FatFractal project, requires some form of *application / master* key.
 For those projects I've included **mine**.
 You can replace the keys with your own if you would like.
-Just edit the *ProjectName*`Configuration.plist.sample` with your credentials.
+Just edit the *ProjectName*`Configuration.plist` with your credentials.
 I'm providing mine so that it makes it as easy as possible run the tests. *I can't stand a bunch of setup*.
 Though the FatFractal project doesn't require keys if you haven't install their local runtime then those tests **will** fail.
 For instructions on setting the local runtime up please visit their [getting started tutorial](http://fatfractal.com/prod/docs/getting-started/).

 ### Reports